seankmartin/skm-foam/phd/thesis.md

 1. Cool vis with brainrender https://www.biorxiv.org/content/10.1101/2020.02.23.961748v2.full
 2. OR a vis with Inviwo (I have one these lying around).
+3. Make a video/multiple videos on explanations.
+Can use e.g. https://github.com/ManimCommunity/manim.

 ## Things to integrate